PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:01:54
+Last updated: 2024-04-02 18:02:28
-Random Quote: He who hath many friends hath none. - Aristotle
+Random Quote: Don't compromise yourself.
+You are all you've got. - Janis Joplin